Immigration appeal rights

 The number of people migrating to the UK has been greater than the number emigrating in each year since 1994.
 Before then, immigration and emigration were roughly in balance, with net migration slightly decreasing the population in most years.
 Over the last twenty-five years, both immigration and emigration have increased to historically high levels, with immigration exceeding emigration by more than 100,000 in every year between 1998 and 2020.

 There was considerably less migration during the Covid-19 pandemic than in previous years.
 The pandemic also disrupted the way in which migration statistics are produced so the data from this period is subject to more uncertainty than usual.
-In 2021, immigration increased sharply and reached a level of around 1.2-1.3 million per year in 2022 and 2023.
+In 2021, immigration increased sharply and reached a level of around 1.2-1.3 million per year in 2022 and 2023, before fallin in 2024.

 The UK’s official migration estimates, which are produced by ONS are undergoing a transformation.
 The ONS aims to improve their accuracy and to do so it is trying out and refining a new methodology based on administrative data.